 I will hold office hours regularly during the week, but will schedule these office hours after the first week of classes.
 You can also schedule an appointment by contacting me directly at jkoh@wsulaw.edu.
-I am happy to discuss the course, career paths, law school, triathlon and half-marathon training, yoga, good eats, immigration, or anything else of interest to you.
+I am happy to discuss the course, career paths, law school, triathlons, yoga, good eats, immigration, the WSCL Clinic, or anything else of interest to you.
 Please also feel free to come by when my door is open.